 - "Regionalizacion" [Regions].
 Enciclopedia de los Municipios de México Estado de Guanajuato (in Spanish).
 Mexico: Instituto Nacional para el Federalismo y el Desarrollo Municipal.
 2005.
+Archived from the original on February 26, 2012.
 Retrieved November 29, 2010.

 - "Gobierno" [Government].
 Enciclopedia de los Municipios de México Estado de Guanajuato (in Spanish).
 Mexico: Instituto Nacional para el Federalismo y el Desarrollo Municipal.
 2005.
+Archived from the original on February 26, 2012.
 Retrieved November 29, 2010.

 - "Infraestructura Social y de Comunicaciones" [Social infrastructrure and communications].
 Enciclopedia de los Municipios de México Estado de Guanajuato (in Spanish).
 Mexico: Instituto Nacional para el Federalismo y el Desarrollo Municipal.
 2005.
+Archived from the original on February 26, 2012.
 Retrieved November 29, 2010.